 T#

 Date

 Pre-licensed RN to BSN

-Pre-licenseu KIN TO BOIN

 Pre-licensure students should complete and submit this document to the instructor of NUR 2023 (Introduction to Professional Nursing).

 RN to BSN students should complete and submit the orientation quiz in NURN 4002 (Nursing Informatics).